jneilliii/OctoPrint-CustomBackground/README.md

 ### Configuration

 Once installed upload image into the local storage and the page will refresh automatically with new background.
-Once refreshed you can delete the uploaded iamge and it will not impact the background.
+Once refreshed you can delete the uploaded image and it will not impact the background.
 Adjust Image Fill method in Custom Background settings as needed.

 ### Changelog